himacks/movie-recap-backend/README.md

 3. Install requirements by typing in `npm install`
 4. Ensure you have configured the src/config/db.ts with proper routing to your MySQL server.
+5. Ensure MySQL server is setup and filled with dump data (see sql folder for dump files)
-5. View commands to run by typing in `npm run`
+6. View commands to run by typing in `npm run`
-6. Usually you'd run `npm run dev`
+7. Usually you'd run `npm run dev`

 ## Use in collation with Unity Game